Therapy Process and Outcome in Cross-Racial/Ethnic Therapy Relationships

-To answer these questions, we are conducting a mixed-methods study of racial/ethnic minority patients and their non-Hispanic White therapists as they proceed through as many as 40 sessions of psychotherapy.
+To answer these questions, we are conducting a mixed-methods study of interracial and intercultural patient-therapist dyads as they proceed through as many as 40 sessions of psychotherapy.
 We are interested in how patients and therapists negotiate the racial, ethnic, and cultural differences between them, and the impact of those negotiations on treatment outcome.
 As part of this effort, we are developing and validating the Multicultural Therapy Process Measure (MTPM), an observational coding system for analyzing cross-ethnic therapy relationships.
 Results will be used to develop empirically-derived strategies for improving the quality of the therapy relationship and treatment outcomes for racial and ethnic minority patients working with racially/ethnically different therapists.

-Collaborators: Jeremy Safran, Ph.D., J. Christopher Muran, Ph.D., and the Beth Israel Brief Psychotherapy Research Program.
-Senior Research Team Members: Monica Thomas, M.A., Lia Okun, M.A., Laurie Paul, M.A., and Lory Reyes, M.A.
+Collaborators: Jeremy Safran, Ph.D., J. Christopher Muran, Ph.D., and the Beth Israel Brief Psychotherapy Research Program; Nolan Zane and Shelley Blozis (University of California, Davis) Senior Research Team Members: Sophia Williams, M.A., Sara Waters, M.A., Kemi Soyeju, M.A., and Nancy Ng, M.A.

 Broaching Racial/Ethnic Differences and Therapy Process

-How do White therapists and racial/ethnic minority patients talk about race and racial differences in therapy?
+How do White therapists and patients of color talk about race and racial differences in therapy?
 How do these conversations impact patients' experience of their therapists?